Find out more about Mt Macedon.

 Autumn is particularly stunning in the Macedon region, when many trees turn into a blaze of colour from soft yellows, warm oranges to fiery reds.
 The surrounding area, and townships, are alive with culture, great food, wine, festivals, markets, accommodation and outdoor activities.

-For those who want to live surrounded by fresh air, natural beauty and enjoy a slower pace of life, while still enjoying a large choice of cultural events and great restaurants, this is the place.
+For those who want to breathe fresh mountain air, soak up nature and enjoy great restaurants and local wineries, this is the place.
 And, all less than an hour from Melbourne CBD.